queueit/KnownUser.V3.RubyOnRails/README.md

       requestUrlWithoutToken = requestUrl.gsub(pattern, '')
       # The requestUrlWithoutToken is used to match Triggers and as the Target url (where to return the users to).
       # It is therefor important that this is exactly the url of the users browsers.
 So, if your webserver is
       # behind e.g. a load balancer that modifies the host name or port, reformat requestUrlWithoutToken before proceeding.
+      # Example of replacing host from requestUrlWithoutToken
+      #requestUriNoToken = URI.parse(requestUrlWithoutToken)
+      #requestUriNoToken.host = "INSERT-REPLACEMENT-HOST-HERE"
+      #requestUrlWithoutToken = requestUriNoToken.to_s

       queueitToken = request.query_parameters[QueueIt::KnownUser::QUEUEIT_TOKEN_KEY.to_sym]

       # Verify if the user has been through the queue